DEV541: Secure Coding in Java/JEE: Developing Defensible Applications

 |DEV541.3: Java Platform and API Security|

-Java is the language of choice for the development of many mission critical applications.
-As such, it is vital to understand the security features and implications of using the Java language itself and the Java Runtime Environment (JRE).
-Through numerous hands-on exercises you will learn about the Security Manager, how code privileges are managed, and how to sign jar files.
-You will also learn about Exception handling and the importance of logging.
-With hands-on exercises you will also write code to encrypt both data in transit and data at rest using the Java Secure Socket Extension (JSSE) and the Java Cryptography Architecture (JCA) as well as integer and double overflows, and about numerous Java language features that you should consider while writing secure code.
+Java is the language of choice for the development of many mission-critical applications.
+As such, it is vital to understand the security features and implications of using the Java language itself and the Java runtime environment (JRE).
+Through numerous hands-on exercises you will learn about Java Security Manager, how code privileges are managed, and how to sign jar files.
+You will also learn about exception handling and the importance of logging.
+With hands-on exercises you will write code to encrypt data both in transit and at rest using the Java Secure Socket Extension and the Java Cryptography Architecture, as well as integer and double overflows, and about numerous Java language features that you should consider while writing secure code.

-Organizations continue to expose critical REST based web services that can be consumed by Ajax and mobile applications.
+Organizations continue to expose critical representational state transfer (REST)-based web services that can be consumed by Ajax and mobile applications.
 You will learn how vulnerabilities like Cross-Site Request Forgery (CSRF) can be used by attackers to hack your JSON services.
 You will also learn how to develop applications that are resistant to such attacks and about the OAuth protocol for authentication and authorization.

 CPE/CMU Credits: 6

 |DEV541.4: Secure Development Lifecycle|